A Time for Everything

 Rituals Against Forgetting

-The community also conducts rituals recalling events that shaped history.
-These include annual holidays and several-day festivals such as Pesah that commemorates the exodus of the Israelites from Egypt, Hanukkah, the Festival of Lights (remembering the victory), and Sukkot, the Feast of Booths (commemorating the pilgrimage).
-All three last several days and remember important passages in Jewish history or the year cycle.
+The Jewish community also performs rituals recalling seminal events in Jewish history.
+These include annually recurring festivals such as Passover, which commemorates the Israelites' exodus from Egypt; Hanukkah, the Festival of Lights, which commemorates the Maccabees' victory; and Sukkot, the Feast of Booths, which commemorates the years of wandering through desert.
+All three festivals last a full week and recall important passages in Jewish history or turning points in the seasonal cycle.